NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

     git config --global tag.gpgsign true
     ```

+1. Test it works:

+    1. Create a temporary branch of your favourite repository.
+    1. Make an inconsequential whitesace change.
+    1. Commit the change.
-> The first time you commit you will be prompted to add the GPG key passphrase to the macOS Keychain.
-Thereafter signing will happen seamlessly without prompts.
+        1. You will be prompted for your GPG key passphrase - optionally select to add it to the macOS Keychain.
->
-> Most of the published solutions for this don't work because *brew* seems to have moved the default folder for binaries, plus many guides contain obsolete settings for *gpg-agent*.
+    1. Check the latest commit shows a successful signing:

+        ```bash
+        $ git log --show-signature -1
+        ...
+        gpg: Good signature from "<github_handle> <<my_email_address>>" [ultimate] ...
+        ```

 ### Windows/WSL